I. General Considerations

 A. From Buyer's Perspective.
 The letter of intent should clearly outline all major business points, which could be "deal breakers", including, aside from the obvious amount and payment terms of the purchase price, (i) whether any personal guarantees are to be required of the buyer; (ii) whether any assets of the purchased business or other assets of the buyer are to be used as collateral by the seller; (iii) the contents of warranties and representations and the consequences of any violation of any warranties and representations, including whether a right of offset will be granted; (iv) a long survival period for the seller's warranties and representations after closing; (v) whether legal opinions will be required; (vi) the establishment of contingencies on deferred payments, including the parameters of any "earnout" provision; and (vii) restrictions on seller conduct pending the closing process.

 B. From Seller's Perspective.
-Aside from the obvious amount and payment terms of the purchase price, the seller will want (i) personal guarantees of solvent individuals or entities associated with the buyer; (ii) a security interest in some or all of the purchased assets of the business or in other collateral of the buyer to secure payment of any deferred payments; (iii) specific and short term dates for each step of the closing process, with required earnest money deposits at each stage; (iv) confidentiality provisions; (v) provision for a "deal-breakup" fee; (vi) specific delineation of employment or consulting agreement terms; (vii) a high "basket" amount before indemnification for breach of seller's warranties and representations would apply; (viii) an appropriate "ceiling" for which the indemnification obligation for breach of seller's warranties and representations cannot exceed; (ix) a short survival period for the seller's warranties and representations after closing; and (x) removal or restriction of contingencies on deferred payments.
+Aside from the obvious amount and payment terms of the purchase price, the seller will want (i) personal guarantees of solvent individuals or entities associated with the buyer for any deferred payments; (ii) a security interest in some or all of the purchased assets of the business or in other collateral of the buyer to secure payment of any deferred payments; (iii) specific and short term dates for each step of the closing process, with required earnest money deposits at each stage; (iv) confidentiality provisions; (v) provision for a "deal-breakup" fee; (vi) specific delineation of employment or consulting agreement terms; (vii) provision for "reduced" warranties and representations of seller; (viii) a high "basket" amount before indemnification for breach of seller's warranties and representations would apply; (ix) an appropriate "ceiling" for which the indemnification obligation for breach of seller's warranties and representations cannot exceed; (x) a short survival period for the seller's warranties and representations after closing; and (xi) removal or restriction of contingencies on deferred payments.

 III.
 Personality Styles.